flash-forward-reviews/flash-forward-reviews.github.io/_posts/2024-07-12-Project-IIXI-Prototype.md

 I’m on a beach vacation with my family reviewing Project IIXI Prototype.

 **Recommend: Yes.
-If you played it right after you read “yes then you got PUNKED.
+If you played it right after you read "yes" then you got PUNKED.
 My real answer is no.**

 **Replay Percentage Chance: 00000000000%**